lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figure id="Figure6-18">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Visualization/TestKitchen.png?raw=true width="640" alt="Figure 6-18">
- <figcaption><b>Figure 6-18</b>.
+ <figcaption style="color:blue"><b>Figure 6-18</b>.
 Flow velocity computed for a small kitchen (top and side view).
 Forty streamlines start along the rake positioned under the window.
 Some eventually travel over the hot stove and are convected upwards.<a href="../../Cxx/Visualization/Kitchen" title="Kitchen"> See Kitchen.cxx</a> and <a href="../../Python/Visualization/Kitchen" title="Kitchen">Kitchen.py</a>.</figcaption>
 </figure>

 Many enhancements of streamline visualization exist.
 Lines can be colored according to velocity magnitude to indicate speed of flow.
 Other scalar quantities such as temperature or pressure also may be used to color the lines.
 We also may create constant time dashed lines.
 Each dash represents a constant time increment.
 Thus, in areas of high velocity, the length of the dash will be greater relative to regions of lower velocity.
 These techniques are illustrated in **Figure6-19** for airflow around a blunt fin.
 This example consists of a wall with half a rounded fin projecting into the fluid flow.
 (Using arguments of symmetry, only half of the domain was modeled.)
 Twentyfive streamlines are released upstream of the fin.
 The boundary layer effects near the junction of the fin and wall are clearly evident from the streamlines.
 In this area, flow recirculation is apparent, as well as the reduced flow speed.